steveklabnik/rust_for_rubyists/book/chapter-05.rst

   ./fizzbuzz
   Hello from Rust!

 Ran it!
-And no compile needed.
+And no recompile needed.

 Now, we want to setup for running tests as well.
 To keep things simple, we'll just have a single source file ``fizzbuzz.rs`` for both